Setup with Maven

 Finally we are ready to proceed with creating new test cases.
 So let’s add a new Citrus test case to our project.
 We use the Citrus Maven plugin here, just type the following command:

 You have to specify the test name, author, description, package and the test framework.
 The plugin successfully generates the new test files for you.
 On the one hand a new Java class in src/it/java and a new XML test file in src/it/tests.
 The test is runnable right now.
-Try it and execute "mvn integration-test" once more.
+Try it and execute "mvn clean verify" once more.
 In the Citrus test results you will see that the new test was executed during integration-test phase along with the other existing test case.
 You can also run the test manually in your IDE with a TestNG plugin.

 So now you are ready to use Citrus!
 Write test cases and add more logic to the test project.
 Have fun with it!